blueberryapps/react-bluekit/README.md

 gulp
 open http://127.0.0.1:8001
 ```
-this will start development server and then you can play with Library components
+This will start the development server and then you can play with components in BlueKit.

-Generate new svg icons from `src/icons` directory
+This is how you can generate new svg icons from `src/icons` directory:
 ```
 gulp svg-icon
 ```